Have you ever felt scared of not getting help before even being in a tough spot?

 2. Genetic disposition

-If a family member has agoraphobia or an anxiety disorder, the chances of this disease are high.
+If a family member has agoraphobia and an anxiety disorder, you’re more likely to develop it, too.

-Also, studies have shown that agoraphobia has a strong genetic disposition.
+Studies state that agoraphobia has a strong genetic link.

 3. Brain chemistry

-How our brain chemicals function also plays an important role in developing agoraphobia.
+How your brain chemicals function also plays an important role in developing agoraphobia.

 4. Another Phobia